magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42746-->

-*  Invoices for orders that are paid with by store credit and and that have fixed product taxes (FPT) applied now include the correct grand total.
+*  Invoices for orders that are paid by store credit and that have fixed product taxes (FPT) applied now include the correct grand total..

 <!--- MC-42332-->

 *  The Admin order detail page now loads as expected.
-Previously, {{ site.data.var.ee }} threw the following error for when loading the order detail page for orders with certain taxes: `Call to a member function getId() on array`.
+Previously, {{ site.data.var.ee }} threw the following error when loading the order detail page for orders with certain taxes: `Call to a member function getId() on array`.

 ### Page Builder